12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 How simple!

-If we can manage to do this one single thing successfully, I can guarantee a lot of our relationship problems would resolve on their own.
+If we can manage to do this one single thing successfully, I can guarantee a lot of our relationship problems will resolve on their own.

 The effort has to be two-sided of course but there’s no issue in initiating a one-sided effort and gradually influencing and inspiring the other partner to improve as well.